Do you plan to buy property in the Philippines?

 The Philippines has long suffered from congestion issues.
 This will hopefully be improved gradually through its BBB (Build, Build, Build) program, where the government allocates PHP 1.7 billion (USD 33 million) for infrastructure investments.

 To cope with the increasing problems of traffic congestions, there are plans to build artificial islands with a size of 90 square kilometers (half the size of Washington DC).
 Here, developers will build condominium buildings, casinos, commercial zones, and theme parks.

-Best Cities to Buy Commercial Property in the Philippines
+Cities to Invest in Commercial Property in the Philippines